 Now, back to your Enamel Pots.
 We hunted high and low for the best homemade solutions and the consensus seemed resoundingly in favor of Magic Erasers and Baking Soda.
 Yes, you heard right!

 Make sure you soak the Eraser in water first before you start scrubbing.
 Your solution should be equal proportions of water and baking soda.
-Apply with a ball of scrunched up Paper Towel.
-You won’t believe how well this works and there’s no hard scrubbing.
-As you can see by the Photo above from Country Cleaver it really works!
+Country Cleaver has all the information on their website and they say that it really works.